Read these instructions carefully before submitting your manuscript.

 The cover letter must also list up to five key original contributions the paper offers to the scientific community (research highlights).

 Authors are encouraged to outline, both in the cover letter and at the end of the manuscript, their individual contributions to the paper, following the CRediT taxonomy.

-The cover letter must also suggest the name of three reviewers, with no conflicts of interest with the authors, who are specialists in the article's subject.
+The cover letter must also suggest the names of three reviewers, with no conflicts of interest with the authors, who are specialists in the article's subject.

 If you are submitting an extended version of a previously published conference paper, ensure that the paper is a non-trivial extension from the version that has appeared at the conference.
 Please, pay attention to these three requirements:

-- Authors must ensure that the extended paper, in English, contains at least 35% new material compared to the previously published work.
+- Authors must ensure that the extended paper, in English, contains at least 35% new material (more is expected) compared to the previously published work.